dtn7/dtn7zero/README.md

 $ mpremote fs rm :main.py
 ```

-Regarding `boot.py`, it is used for user-specific setup code and this framework uses a generic boot script that adjusts
+Regarding `boot.py`: it is used for user-specific setup code and this framework uses a generic boot script that adjusts
 the ESP32's frequency and connects to a Wi-Fi network (blocking until success).
 MicroPython will create a dummy `boot.py`
 if none is present.
-MicroPython will not create a dummy `main.py` is none is present.
+MicroPython will not create a dummy `main.py` if none is present.
 MicroPython will first execute
 the `boot.py` and then the `main.py` if it is present.